Practical strategies to help normalize eating patterns, tailored to each client's unique needs and life stage.

 Together, we’ll blend evidence-based strategies, nutrition education, and your own body wisdom to help you confidently nourish yourself.

-My practice is weight-inclusive and welcoming to all, regardless of background or identity.
+My practice is weight-inclusive and welcoming to all.

 Specialties